Entries to the Dragons' Den: Pitch to the Editors are now closed

 •You should be an early career science writer – you might be a student, a recent graduate, a freelancer, or even a scientist with a great story.

-•You must be free to attend the conference on Monday June 25th.
+•You must be free to attend the conference on Wednesday 18th June in London.

-Successful applicants will then be asked to pitch their news story in front of a live audience at the conference session on Monday June 25th.
-More details about what to expect on the day will be given once the final three have been chosen.
+Successful applicants pitched their news story in front of a live audience at the conference session on Wednesday 18th June.

 Meet the Dragons

 Helen Pearson runs the features section for Nature, where she has been writing and editing since 2001.
 She has a PhD in genetics and specialises in long form and biomedical journalism.
 Nature is a world-leading international journal publishing the finest peer-reviewed research in all fields of science and technology, as well as authoritative, insightful news, features and comment for the scientific community.

 Ehsan Masood is the editor of Research Fortnight and has overall editorial responsibility for the 'Research' family of science policy publications including Research Europe.
 Research Fortnight was established in 1994 and is read by academics, policymakers and research managers in UK universities; as well as in government, industry and campaign groups.
 Ehsan also teaches international science policy at Imperial College and occasionally presents programmes for BBC Radio 4.

 Hannah Devlin is science editor at The Times, where she has worked since 2009.
 She has a PhD in brain imaging from the University of Oxford.